National League Central capsules

 Manager: Craig Counsell (third season).

-He's Here: 1B Eric Thames, 3B Travis Shaw, RHP Neftali Feliz, C Jett Bandy, LHP Tommy Milone.
+He's Here: 1B Eric Thames, 3B Travis Shaw, RHP Neftali Feliz, C Jett Bandy, 1B Jesus Aguilar, LHP Tommy Milone.

-He's Outta Here: 1B Chris Carter, RHP Tyler Thornburg, C Martin Maldonado, RHP Blaine Boyer.
+He's Outta Here: 1B Chris Carter, RHP Tyler Thornburg, 2B Scooter Gennett, C Martin Maldonado, RHP Blaine Boyer.

 Rotation: RH Junior Guerra (9-3, 2.81 ERA in 20 starts), RH Zach Davies (11-7, 3.97), RH Matt Garza (6-8, 4.51), RH Jimmy Nelson (8-16, 4.62, MLB-high 86 walks in 179 1/3 innings), RH Wily Peralta (7-11, 4.86).